silverstripe/silverstripe-staticpublisher/docs/en/StaticPublisher.md

 	  }

 	 /**
-	   * Get a list of URLs to cache related to this page */ public function subPagesToCache() {
+	   * Get a list of URLs to cache related to this page.
+	   *
+	   * @return array
+	   */
+	  public function subPagesToCache() {
 	    $urls = array();